netzob/netzob/doc/documentation/source/modelization/index.rst

 Field's size can be fixed or variable.
 Field's content can be static of dynamic.
-Field's content can be basic (a 32 bits integer) of complex (an array).
+Field's content can be basic (a 32 bits integer) or complex (an array).
 A field has a type, a data description, a data encoding and a semantic~:

 * the type defines its definition domain or set of valid values (16 bits integer, string, etc.) ;